Hearst Communications: Newspaper shifts

+21st century

 In 2000, the Hearst Corp. sold its flagship and "Monarch of the Dailies", the afternoon San Francisco Examiner, and acquiring the long-time competing, but now larger morning paper, San Francisco Chronicle from the Charles de Young family.
 The San Francisco Examiner is now published as a daily freesheet.
 In December 2003, Marvel Entertainment acquired Cover Concepts from Hearst, to extend Marvel's demographic reach among public school children.

 In 2006, Hearst acquired an interest in Fitch Group, a global financial services company.
 Hearst increased its ownership of Fitch Group to 80% in 2015, and to 100% in 2018.

 In 2009, A&E Networks acquired Lifetime Entertainment Services, with Hearst ownership increasing to 42%.

 In 2010, Hearst acquired digital marketing agency iCrossing.

 In 2011, Hearst absorbed more than 100 magazine titles from the Lagardère Group for more than $700 million and became a challenger of Time Inc ahead of Condé Nast.
 In December 2012, Hearst Corporation partnered again with NBCUniversal to launch Esquire Network.

 On February 20, 2014, Hearst Magazines International appointed Gary Ellis to the new position, Chief Digital Officer.
 That December, DreamWorks Animation sold a 25% stake in AwesomenessTV for $81.25 million to Hearst.

 In January 2017, Hearst announced that it had acquired a majority stake in Litton Entertainment; Litton entertainment was rebranded as Hearst Media Production Group in 2022.
 Its CEO, Dave Morgan, was a former employee of Hearst.

 On January 23, 2017, Hearst announced that it had acquired the business operations of The Pioneer Group from fourth-generation family owners Jack and John Batdorff.
 The Pioneer Group was a Michigan-based communications network that circulates print and digital news to local communities across the state.
 In addition to daily newspapers, The Pioneer and Manistee News Advocate, Pioneer published three weekly papers and four local shopper publications, and operated a digital marketing services business.
 The acquisition brought Hearst Newspapers to publishing 19 daily and 61 weekly papers.

 Other 2017 acquisitions include the New Haven Register and associated papers from Digital First Media, and the Alton, Illinois, Telegraph and Jacksonville, Illinois, Journal-Courier from Civitas Media.

 In October 2017, Hearst announced it would acquire the magazine and book businesses of Rodale in Emmaus, Pennsylvania with some sources reporting the purchase price as about $225 million.
 The transaction was expected to close in January following government approvals.

 In 2018, Hearst acquired the global health and wellness magazine brands owned by Rodale, Inc.

 In June 2020, Hearst Autos announced the acquisition of Bring a Trailer, a digital auction platform and auto enthusiast community.